 If you don’t use the money allocated to a fund one month, you can roll it over to the next month and gradually build that fund or you may choose to add it to a debt payment and just refund that category the next month.
 It’s up to you!

 Step 6: Fill Out Your Budget Sheet

-Now that you have all of the necessary information laid out, it’s time to transfer the information to a budget form.
+Now that you have all of the necessary information, it’s time to add it to a budget form.

 Then you will need to take the total of all your monthly expenses and subtract it from your total monthly income and write down that number.
 When your budget is completed, your monthly income minus expenses should equal zero.
 You want to have a place for every dollar you earn.
 If it doesn’t equal zero yet, don’t worry!
 This is all a part of learning how to budget!
 We just have to make some adjustments.

 If the current balance is positive, then you can increase how much you’re putting towards your emergency fund savings account (Read more about that here and here).
 Already have your starter emergency fund?
 Take what’s leftover and add it to your debt snowball!

 If the current balance is negative, then you’ll need to revise your budget until you can get to zero.

 If you have a negative balance, you should through your budget and see where you can cut expenses.
 This includes things that are non-essential like cable, a gym membership, a monthly subscription, etc. Things that you may want to have but don’t need.

 Then you will want to look at your fund categories to see if you can trim them down further.
 You may find that you have to give up entertainment fund altogether to make your budget work, and that’s okay.
 You don’t have to spend money to have fun or spend quality time with your family.
 Reduce your clothing budget as much as you can and shop at second-hand stores to help your money stretch.
 It’s more important to have money for the things you need than it is to have money for “fun”.